dotnet/AspNetCore.Docs/aspnetcore/mvc/views/partial.md

 Partial view file names often begin with an underscore (`_`).
 This naming convention isn't required, but it helps to visually differentiate partial views from views and pages.

-::: moniker-end

-::: moniker range="= aspnetcore-2.1"

-In ASP.NET Core 2.1 only, Razor Pages serves as a page any partial view whose file name begins with an underscore.

-::: moniker-end

-::: moniker range="= aspnetcore-2.0 || >= aspnetcore-2.2"

-In ASP.NET Core 2.0 and ASP.NET Core 2.2 or later, Razor Pages doesn't serve the partial view as a page.
-Don't rely on this behavior as a means to secure the partial views.
+Razor Pages doesn't serve as a page a partial view whose file name begins with an underscore.
+Don't rely on this behavior as a means to secure a partial view.

 ::: moniker-end